Image

 Still in the northern Marquesas, Ua Pou is another of my favorite places thanks to its distinct geography and rich cultural history.
 The approximately 2,200 inhabitants possess artistic qualities in sculpture, singing, and dancing, as if they were endowed by God.
 On the island, Marquesan culture permeates every aspect of daily life as well as archaeological sites.
 As seen in the Hohoi Valley’s flowery pebbles, even nature has joined the artistic fray.

 Nestled between two mountains, the altiport at Ua Pou is only accessible via plane.
+Admire the view and the unique setting while landing.
 The experience is unforgettable, that’s all I’ll say.
 What’s more, such an arrival allows you to admire the majestic peaks that seemingly hold up the sky above.
 The island resembles a cathedral thanks to the twelve pinnacles and numerous pillars that surround the dizzyingly high basalt needles of Mount Oave (1,230 m), Matahenua (1,228 m), and Poutetainui (979 m).
 It makes you feel small.

 Ua Huka, the wild island